jessecallahan/quick_chat/README.md

 ## How it works
 One user can sign up via email.
-When they are signed in they have the ability to send three different chat rooms to this friends.
+When they are signed in they have the ability to send three different chat rooms to their friends.

 As a friend, you just put in your name and go!

 Chat room getting a little too messy?
-Click the clear chat room button at the bottom.
+Click the clear chat room user the clear chat room button at the bottom.

 Quick Chat is made easy.
 Send links to your friends and you're good to go.
 No signing up for a service or downloading an app.